EdwardAngert/build-back-better-breakdown/README.md

 ## Current Status

 - copying from source into new md files for each major section/part
-  - this'll make it easier for contributors to take manageable contributions
+  - this'll make it easier for contributors to make manageable contributions
 - figuring out file structure and naming conventions - to be added as a Style section in the intro or in a CONTRIBUTING doc

 ## Sources